tofuwen/tofuwen.github.io/_pages/about.md

 Education
 ======
-- 2021.9 - Present, Carnegie Mellon University
+- 2021.9 - Present, **Carnegie Mellon University**
 Ph.D. in Machine Learning
-- 2015.1 - 2017.5, University of Illinois at Urbana-Champaign
+- 2015.1 - 2017.5, **University of Illinois at Urbana-Champaign**
 B.S. in Computer Science and Mathematics
-- 2013.9 - 2015.1, Beijing Jioatong University
+- 2013.9 - 2015.1, **Beijing Jiaotong University**
 Transferred to University of Illinois at Urbana-Champaign